Graduate Opportunities

 • Maintain availability to team and residents, including posted office hours in the residential community.

-• Help direct the Community Leadership Team, consisting of the Assistant Director and GRDs in establishing programs, initiatives, projects, and procedures that create the academic and residential experience for the Independent Living Experience.
+• Help direct the Community Leadership Team, consisting of the Assistant Director and GRDs, in establishing programs, initiatives, projects, and procedures that create the academic and residential experience for the Independent Living Experience.

-• Maintain, manage, and execute a system of intervention and referral to support the health, wellness, and safety of residential students through personal contacts with students and faculty and staff partners across campus.
-Serve in a Supervisor On Call rotation and provide direct response to student crises for 4000 undergraduate students outside of business hours.
+• Maintain, manage, and execute a system of intervention and referral to support the health, wellness, and safety of residential students through personal contact with students, faculty, and staff partners across campus.

 • Support and participate in the Residence Life recruitment and selection processes for professional, graduate, and undergraduate team members.